developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/webview/index.md

 #### Type
 <span class='text-info'>BOOLEAN</span>
 #### Description
 Used to control whether the WebView supports the viewport HTML meta tag or a wide viewport.
 When false, layout width is always set to the width of the WebView control in device-independent (CSS) pixels.
 When true and the page contains the viewport meta tag, the value of the width specified in the tag is used.
-If the page does not contain the tag or does not specify a width, wide viewport id used.
+If the page does not contain the tag or does not specify a width, wide viewport id used. **Overrides any value set using the [UseWideViewPort config tag](../configreference/#viewport)**.

-##### Notes
-* Overrides any value set using the [UseWideViewPort config tag](../configreference/#viewport).
-* Supported on devices running Android KitKat and higher only.

 #### Access
 * Class: This property can only be accessed via the API class object.
  * EB.WebView.useWideViewPort

 * Platforms
- * Android
+ * Android KitKat and higher

 ### loadWithOverviewMode
 #### Type